 }

 This code you can put in either your theme’s function.php file or a custom plugin file you created for your site.
 This code is all good but not many sites will tell you that this might break just any other loop that you might be using on your homepage.
-For instance if your homepage is showing a custom menu, then they will stop showing.
+For instance, if your homepage is showing a custom menu, then it will stop working.
 This code infact converted all my custom loop widgets to use this very loop.
 So practically all widgets started showing the same posts as were shown on the homepage and my custom menu disappeared.